mac-long/recipes_old/readme.md

 - Chromatic allows for automated testing and ui review.
 Link stories to Figma components.
 - GitHub Actions runs some CI scripts to ensure code is up to scratch.

+## Notes For Next App

+- Might be a good idea to setup all the testing/automation at the start to ensure bets dev experience.
+Storybook, CI + Testing etc.

 ## Tools

 - Next.js